gandalf3/The-Queen-s-Workers/README.md

 * ARadish         concept, modeling, art, etc
 * gandalf3        game mechanics. python. pretty much evreything else. (made everything look cool and actually work)
 * GiantCowFilms   python patching, the mini map mechanics, and messing stuff up
-* X-27            building system, other game mechanics, some prettyifiying, implemented the real, (hard to find) easter egg.
+* X-27            building system, end sequence, other miscolanious game mechanics, some prettyifiying, and implemented the real, (hard to find) easter egg.

 ^^^ that was a big hint - you wouldn't have possibly found which buttons activate the Easter Egg without reading this file.